The Game & Watch series was made up of LCD games that began being sold in 1980 and proceeded to dominate handheld electronic games.

 Fill up your bucket!

-Press down and the special-attack button once more to unload on your enemies!
+Press down and the special-attack button once more to cover your enemies!

-This move will absorb projectile attacks with strengths up to 20%, but the attack itself will still be strong even if you absorb just normal projectiles.
+This move will absorb projectile attacks with strengths up to 20%, but the attack itself will still be strong even if you absorb only normal projectiles.